The Ribos Operation: Plot

-The Graff Vynda-K provides a large sum of money as a deposit for the planet that is to be kept safely in the room with the crown jewels, watched by Ribos guards by day and a shrivenzale beast by night.
-Later, Unstoffe distracts the shrivenzale, recovers their piece of jethrik, and takes the money from the safe.
+The Graff provides a large sum of money as a deposit for the planet that is to be kept safely in the room with the crown jewels, watched by Ribos guards by day and a beast by night.
+Later, Unstoffe distracts the beast, recovers their piece of jethrik, and takes the money from the safe.
 The Graff learns of Garron's deception when he discovers a covert listening device in his room.
 He imprisons Garron with his "accomplices", the Doctor and Romana, and starts the search for Unstoffe, who still has the money and the jethrik.
-Unstoffe hides with Binro, a homeless outcast who believes that Ribos is a planet orbiting a star, and that there are other stars in the universe, which Unstoffe confirms to be true (because he was from Earth).
+Unstoffe hides with Binro, a homeless outcast who believes that Ribos is a planet orbiting a star, and that there are other stars in the universe, which Unstoffe confirms to be true.
 The Ribos guards summon a Seeker who locates Unstoffe's hideout.
 Using the listening device in the Graff's room, Garron warns Unstoffe about the Graff.
-Binro, thankful for Unstoffe's encouragement, leads him to the labyrinthine Catacombs under the city, where the natives bury their dead.
+Binro, thankful for Unstoffe's encouragement, leads him to the labyrinthine catacombs under the city.

-The Graff and his men enter the Catacombs without the guards, who fear the place, and the Seeker warns that if they enter, "All but one are doomed to die."
-K9 helps the Doctor, Romana, and Garron escape and go to the Catacombs.
-The guards destroy the entrance to the Catacombs causing the ceiling to collapse on the Graff's men.
+The Graff and his men enter the catacombs without the guards, who fear the place, and the Seeker warns that if they enter, "All but one are doomed to die."
+K9 helps the Doctor, Romana, and Garron escape and go to the catacombs.
+The guards destroy the entrance causing the ceiling to collapse on the Graff's men.
 Having recovered the money and the jethrik, the Graff gives his last surviving guard an explosive to kill himself with.
 The guard, actually the Doctor in disguise, swaps the explosive for the jethrik.
-The Graff walks off into the maze yelling like a madman as the sounds of one of his previous battles resound around him, before exploding.
+The Graff walks off into the maze before exploding.

-After leaving the Catacombs, the Doctor, Romana, and K9 dematerialise in the TARDIS.
+After leaving the catacombs, the Doctor, Romana, and K9 dematerialise in the TARDIS.
 Garron and Unstoffe claim the Graff's deserted ship, full of years of plunder, while the Doctor and Romana transform the jethrik into the first piece of the Key to Time.